wechaty/ha/README.md

 #### The Solution #1

-Use two (3 or even 4 will be better) WeChat bot at the same time, with the different wechaty-puppet providers (for example: padplus + windows).
+Use two (3 or even 4 will be better) WeChat bot at the same time, with the different wechaty-puppet providers (for example: padlocal + windows).

 So when an issue event has come, we can use a RR (round robin) or other very easy to implementing algorithm to make our service both load-balancable and high-available.